 Health innovation is one of the most dynamic and productive sectors in the Northern economy.
 Our strong clinical research capability is based within world-leading teaching hospitals and research-intensive universities, which work alongside a fully integrated supply chain of private companies.

 These fast-growing, innovative companies are largely concentrated in pharmaceuticals, medtech and digital health, pioneering collaborative working with research institutions in increasingly interconnected clusters across the North.

 Many Northern regions have developed a unique digital specialism; from data analytics in Leeds, to cyber in Greater Manchester, to gaming in Sunderland.
 Pan-Northern expertise in areas such as cognitive computation and data analytics are driving developments across the wider economy, disrupting traditional ways of working.

-However, a long-standing digital skills gap in the northern workforce means the digital tech sector has not reached its full potential.
-Addressing this challenge and investing further in organisations such as the National Centre for Data at Newcastle University will allow the North to remain at the forefront of a digital revolution in the coming decades.
+However, a long-standing digital skills gap in the Northern workforce means the digital tech sector has not reached its full potential.
+Addressing this challenge will allow the North to remain at the forefront of a digital revolution in the coming decades.

-Working with businesses and organisations accross the North
+Working with businesses and organisations across the North